Welcome to Psychotherapy

 Professional Standard Authority logo

-In the mid 1990s I began psychotherapy training and clinical practice alongside my nursing career working both in in-patient and mental health community services with adults and with children & young people and their families.
-I began my career in Oxfordshire and Buckinghamshire.
-I have been a practising psychotherapist in South East Cornwall since 2005.
-I held an honorary psychotherapy training post at the Tindal Centre in Aylesbury, Buckinghamshire during the mid 90s.
-I am committed to providing psychotherapy/talking therapy in a safe, contained, confidential and non-judgemental way.
+I began my career in 1991 first training and practising in Oxfordshire, Buckinghamshire and Northamptonshire.
+In 1995 I began psychotherapy training and clinical practice alongside my nursing career.
+I worked in in-patient and mental health community services with adults and with children & young people and their families.
+During the 1990s I held an honorary psychotherapy training post at the Tindal Centre in Aylesbury, Buckinghamshire.
+I have been a practising psychotherapist in South-East Cornwall since 2005.
+I qualified as a psychodynamic psychotherapist in 2011.
+I am committed to providing talking therapy in a safe, contained, confidential and non-judgemental way.

-I offer clinical supervision to doctors, psychotherapists, therapists, psychologists, nurses and allied healthcare workers in the private and public sector.
+I offer clinical supervision to healthcare professionals in the public and private sectors.

 I am experienced in helping clients with a wide range of mental health difficulties including